Small finds processing and material culture studies

 The Roman lamp production of EVCARPVS

-Based on a study of the firing lamps found in the Municipium Claudium Aguntum, a research project on the lamp manufacturer EVCARPVS was carried out with the support of the TWF (Tyrolean Science Fund).
-Firmalamps with this manufacturer's name were analysed stylistically and scientifically, allowing insights into the functioning of ceramic production "on a large scale".
-The standardised firing lamps clearly show that there was a market-oriented structure of branch workshops, which flourished particularly in the first two centuries AD.
-Chr.
+Building on a study of the oil lamps from the Municipium Claudium Aguntum, a research project on the lamp manufacturer EVCARPVS was carried out with support from the Tyrolean Science Fund (TWF).
+"Firmalampen" bearing this maker’s stamp were analyzed stylistically and scientifically, yielding insights into the operation of ceramic production on a large scale.
+The standardized oil lamps clearly indicate a market‑oriented network of branch workshops, which flourished particularly in the 1st–2nd centuries AD.

 Literature